LeEinsteinZhang/cs136_scripts/README.md

-# Universitu of Waterloo Course Account Marks Scripts
+# University of Waterloo Course Account Marks Scripts

 This project includes two scripts: `marm2` and `edx`, which are designed for downloading and managing grades and submissions for academic courses.